 SCHENECTADY, N.Y. – The women's hockey team skated past Union for a 5-0 shutout win on Friday night at Messa Rink.
 The first period was highlighted by two short-handed goals by Kristin O'Neill and Lenka Serdar.
 Joie Phelps, Amy Curlew and Finley Frechette each added in goals of their own to notch the five-goal decision.

-HAMILTON, N.Y. – Junior Alyssa Baker scored an unassisted tally late in the third period in Dartmouth women’s hockey’s 4-1 loss to No. 4/4 Colgate at the Class of 1965 Arena on Saturday.
-The Big Green dipped to 4-12-1 and 2-9-1 in ECAC Hockey play, while the Raiders improved to 19-3-1 and 10-2-0.
+POTSDAM, N.Y. – Dartmouth women’s hockey fell to No. 2/2 Clarkson, 4-0, at Cheel Arena on Friday evening.
+The Big Green dipped to 5-18-3 and 3-15-3 in ECAC Hockey play, while the Golden Knights improved to 28-4-1 and 18-3-0.

 CANTON, N.Y. – Backed by 40 saves from sophomore netminder Beth Larcom and two goals from rookie Becca Gilmore, the Harvard women's hockey team (13-13-2, 10-9-2 ECAC) defeated No. 8/8 St. Lawrence (17-10-4, 13-6-2 ECAC), 2-1, at Appleton Arena on Friday night.